magenta/magenta/magenta/video/next_frame_prediction/README.md

 The script will extract frames from the video.
 Then will train pix2pix 20 times and generate a video made of 500 frames at each step.

+There are some const that you may want to change by editing the script if the default values don't give the optimal result.